-The Department of Sociology currently serves approximately 170 undergraduate majors in six Bachelor of Science concentrations - Applied Research Methods; Criminology, Deviance and Law; Families and Intimate Relationships; Gerontology; Individually Designed (requires departmental approval); and Social Inequalities.
+The Department of Sociology currently serves approximately 170 undergraduate majors in eight Bachelor of Science concentrations - Applied Research Methods; Criminology,; Criminology, Deviance and Law; Families and Intimate Relationships; Health and Aging; Individually Designed (requires departmental approval); Power and Social Change and Social Inequalities.
 We also offer a Bachelor of Arts degree, and two minors in Sociology.

 Bachelor of Science in Sociology